 Frank Ozereko’s creations include whimsical, animal-shaped teapots, “blockhead” vases and two-faced cups with cartoon-like faces.

-For some visitors, its hard to visit all nine studios in one day, so many make a weekend of it, staying in bed & breakfasts in the region.
+For some visitors, its hard to visit all the studios in one day, so many make a weekend of it, staying in bed & breakfasts in the region.

 “Every other year, the potters do the tour on the Friday before – just for us to enjoy everybody’s pottery and see each other’s work,” says Tiffany Hilton, whose pottery studio is based in Florence.
 “It’s a beautiful drive between studios.”

 “We start in Pelham,” says Hilton.
 After seeing new work by the Ozerekos and their guest potters, Hilton advises traveling north on Route 63, driving through the farmland of Sunderland and Montague before coming to the Northfield studio of Tom White.